 Arriving in Rio by air

-Rio’s international airport was once one of the largest and most important in Latin America, when it opened in January 1977 and added a second terminal at the end of the 1990s.
-It fell out of favour during the late 1990s as more direct international services moved to São Paulo, but now under new ownership (Odebrecht TransPort and Changi Airports International), it is bouncing back and work is underway to modernise and expand the airport, and to make it one of the world’s best.
+Rio’s current international airport was once one of the largest and most important in Latin America when it opened in January 1977 and added a second terminal at the end of the 1990s.
+It fell out of favour during the late 1990s as more direct international services moved to São Paulo, but now under new ownership (Odebrecht TransPort and Changi Airports International), it is bouncing back and is on its way to being one of the world’s best and most user friendly.

 On arrival at Rio’s Galeão Airport you will most likely disembark through one of the airport’s passenger bridges on the second floor.
 Your first port of call is immigration where, as a non-Brazilian passport holder, your passport, visa and any other immigration formalities will be checked.
 Make sure that you do get your passport stamped.
 On occasions visitors have missed getting their passport stamped and this has been known to cause problems and not a little heartache and a few tears for the departing passenger.